-Postdoc (20-month position) in ethics of autonomous vehicles, with special attention to ethical analysis of human factors in trust in autonomous vehicles
+Postdoc (20-month position) in ethics of autonomous vehicles, with special attention to ethical analysis of human factors in trust in autonomous vehicles (EXPIRED)

 Department of Philosophy, University of Twente

 |AOC||Philosophy of technology, trust, ethics and autonomous vehicles|

 Social and Political Philosophy

 The Philosophy Section of the University of Twente in the Netherlands is looking for a postdoc (19-20-month position) in ethics of autonomous vehicles, with special attention to ethical analysis of human factors in trust in autonomous vehicles, as part of a large European project on ethics of emerging technologies

 The principal aim of this postdoc will be to develop ethical guidance tools for the assessment of trust in autonomous vehicles, to help engineers, designers, regulators, civil society organizations, and researchers in assessing the trustworthiness of autonomous vehicles, and of different components and elements in autonomous vehicle systems.
 This will involve, amongst others, the development of a ‘trust relationship tool’ that allows actors to identify trust relationships that exist, or are likely to emerge, between key stakeholders in autonomous vehicle systems.
 This tool will complement technical assessments of trust in autonomous vehicles by looking at human and social factors in trust.